domeffe/bitcoin-bip-sfqmr/README.md

 This proposal defines a phased transition to neutralize the systemic risk posed by ECDSA (secp256k1) vulnerabilities in the presence of a Cryptographically Relevant Quantum Computer (CRQC).
 It mandates a "Protocol-Level Vaulting" of Satoshi-era outputs (Blocks 0-100k) and a mandatory migration period for pre-2013 legacy outputs.
 Unlike previous "full opt-in" proposals, this BIP (“partial opt-in”) prioritizes network fungibility and the 21M supply integrity over the indefinite validity of obsolete script types.
 Bitcoin must remain immutable only if it stays resistant to cryptographic attacks.

 ## Motivation
 As observed by the community, the continued existence of ~4 million BTC in ECDSA-only, non-hashed public key outputs (P2PK) represents a "Cryptographic Overflow Bug."
 If a CRQC moves these coins, the narrative of Bitcoin as a secure store of value will suffer a Narrative Collapse.
+The exposure of 1.1M BTC in P2PK outputs represents a risk to economic‑consensus stability, where a loss of trust in mathematical scarcity triggers a collapse of the network’s thermodynamic security.

 We distinguish between two types of risk: